 Evergreen oleander shrubs add tropical flair to the garden, blooming for months in vibrant shades of pink and red or delicate white.
 These low maintenance beauties thrive in poor soil, drought, high heat, and salt air and are suitable for cultivation in Zones 8-10.
 Learn how to plant and grow oleander in this guide.

 Forsythia is a spring-blooming shrub that is best known for its profusion of bright yellow blossoms.
 While they are generally quite healthy, this sturdy and fast-growing shrub sometimes develops knobby bumps along its stems.
 Read on to find out what these unattractive growths are and why you shouldn’t ignore them.

 Hellebores provide color in the late winter to early spring landscape and are typically trouble-free.
 However, there are some diseases that may infect your plants, caused by fungi, water molds, and a particularly virulent virus.
 Learn how to identify and treat common hellebore diseases in this guide.
 Read more now.

 If you’re looking for unique perennial flowers, hybrid hellebores are for you.
-Also known as Lenten roses, they’re perfect for moist, shady locations, and reward with cheerful blossoms in late winter and early spring.
-Read on to learn how to cultivate these evergreen early bloomers, right here on Gardener’s Path.
+Also known as Lenten roses, they’re perfect for moist, shady locations in the garden, and reward with cheerful blossoms in late winter and early spring.
+Learn how to cultivate these evergreen early bloomers in this guide.
+Read more now.